dipakrasal2009/Linux/README.md

 ifconfig => this command is use to display the ip of the machin<br>
 ping =>  this is use to check conectivity of the networks<br>
 mv => this is use to rename the file<br>
+echo => this command is use to print someting in the screen</br>
+time => it is use to display the current time